 It’s up to you to tell Facebook how to target.

 Inside of your Facebook Business Manager, you can create “Custom Audiences” with rules ranging from basic to super complex.
 For example, let’s say you sell fashion accessories, including sunglasses.
 The Facebook Pixel will know all the Facebook users who browsed your sunglasses, and when they did it.
 So you could have a Custom Audience of people who visited “sunglasses” pages on your website in the last, say, 30 days.

-You can also use the Facebook Pixel to target Facebook ads to people who have already converted.
+You can also target Facebook ads to people who have already converted.
 For instance, maybe you want to treat buyers with a discount code for their next purchase.
 You could do that by setting a URL rule for a post-conversion page – like, say, a Thank You page.